EdgarLozano185519/100-Days-of-Python/r1-log.md

 At the moment, a user can log in, and successfully get to the main screen to start liking or disliking users.
 I almost have the actual disliking functionality down.
 I can probably finish tomorrow.
 ### R1D48
 Today's project was simple.
 I wrote a Twitter complaint bot.
 It complains if my current Internet speed is lower than what my ISP advertises for me.
 And of course, it is.
+### R1D49
+Today I wrote an Instagram follwer bot.
+You give it your account information, and a URL for a user's whose followings you want to follow, and it tries to follow all of those accounts for you.

+I'm beginning to really learn more about Selenium.